turbaevsky/indicators/doc/PI_DB_TS.md

   WANO

-- Local administrator - assign rights to perform the functions above to other users in the organization
+- Local administrator - assign rights to perform the functions above to other users in the organisation

-The right to perform any of the above functions is assigned for specific units, stations, or organizations (such as a utility or member).
+The right to perform any of the above functions is assigned for specific units, stations, or organisations (such as a utility or member).

 If a member wishes to assign individuals data entry responsibilities for a specific category of data they may do so by assigning data entry privileges for that category.
 For example, if a station performance indicator data coordinator wished to assign the chemistry department responsibility for entering chemistry data, the coordinator would configure the User ID of one person in chemistry to permit data entry in the chemistry category.
 That person would then be permitted to enter data in the chemistry category but not any other category.
-Any user authorized to enter data in one category also is permitted to view that unit's data in other categories, though they will be unable to enter or change data in other categories.
+Any user authorised to enter data in one category also is permitted to view that unit's data in other categories, though they will be unable to enter or change data in other categories.

 #### Local administrators assign security

-In order to assign security privileges within their organization, users must have their Ids configured as a "local administrator".
-Local administrators can delegate any function (all or any subset thereof) they possess to any user in their organization.
-For example, if a local administrator has data entry, submittal, and local administrator functions for all stations in a utility, that local administrator can delegate all or some of those functions to any user in their utility.
+In order to assign security privileges within their organisation, users must have their Ids configured as a "local administrator".
+Local administrators can delegate any function (all or any subset thereof) they possess to any user in their organisation.
+For example, if a local administrator has data entry, submitter, and local administrator functions for all stations in a utility, that local administrator can delegate all or some of those functions to any user in their utility.

 #### Security is administered in tiers or levels

 Local administration is constructed in a tiered fashion.
-At the highest level, WANO Regional Center personnel are local administrators of all DES functions for every station in their region.
+At the highest level, WANO Regional Centre personnel are local administrators of all DES functions for every station in their region.
 They may delegate these privileges to any user within their region.
-Regional center personnel may elect to delegate local administrator privileges to one representative at each member, creating a tier of administrators that can delegate DES privileges for any station of that member.
+Regional Centre personnel may elect to delegate local administrator privileges to one representative at each member, creating a tier of administrators that can delegate DES privileges for any station of that member.
 The member local administrator may delegate local administrator privileges to a representative of each utility affiliated with that member.
 Through this process, members can create as many or as few tiers of security administration as they wish.
 Listed below are some possible tiers of local administrators:

-- Regional center administrator - All data entry privileges for all stations in their region
+- Regional Centre administrator - All data entry privileges for all stations in their region

-- Member administrator - All data entry privileges for all station of their organization
+- Member administrator - All data entry privileges for all station of their organisation

 - Utility administrator - All data entry privileges for all stations of their utility